Classy Classics • Opening Holland Dance Festival 2020

 “Dutch première ”

-The seventeenth edition of the Holland Dance Festival opens festively and in style with Classy Classics, a recent hit production of one of the major public favourites of previous festival editions: the German Gauthier Dance.
+The seventeenth edition of the Holland Dance Festival opens festively and in style with Classy Classics, a recent hit production, produced by Theaterhaus Stuttgart, of one of the major public favourites of previous festival editions: the German Gauthier Dance.
 Despite the ‘tongue-in-cheek’ title, don’t expect a flamboyant ballet evening.
 Classy Classics is a vibrant celebration of contemporary dance, in which five contemporary ‘classics’ have been brought together in one programme.

 You will enjoy Classy Classics in the following order: